 - Snorting mephedrone is very damaging to the nasal passages, the least harmful option is to take it orally.

 - Try to avoid the urge to re-dose as it can this place s enormous stress on the body and heart.

 Giving up mephedrone after using it for a long time can be challenging because the body has to get used to functioning normally without it.

 Reported symptoms include:

-If your use of mephedrone is affecting your health, family, relationships, work, school, financial or other life situations, you can seek help and support.
+If your use of mephedrone or other drugs is affecting your health, family, relationships, work, school, financial or other life situations, or you’re concerned about a loved one, you can find help and support.

 Call our DrugInfo line on 1300 85 85 84 for confidential and non-judgmental information and advice.

 Not sure what you are looking for?
 Try our intuitive Path2Help tool and be matched with support information and services tailored to you.Find out more

 - Drug Wise.
 Mephedrone, methedrone, methadrone and methylone 2017